Provincie-Zuid-Holland/satellite_images_nso_tif_model_iterator/README.md

     # Iterates and predicts all the pixels in a .tif file with a particular model and stores the dissolved results in the out_path file in a multiprocessing way.
 So this has to be run from a terminal.
     tif_kernel_generator.predict_all_output(loaded_model, out_path , parts = 3)
 ```
+# Installation.

+Install the .whl file in the /dist folder.

 # Author
 Michael de Winter